Riemann Hypothesis and Random Walks: the Zeta case: Introduction

-In this article we reconsider the principal Dirichlet case, specializing to Riemann zeta itself since identical arguments apply to all other principal cases with $k>1$.
+In this article we reconsider the principal Dirichlet case, specializing to Riemann zeta itself since identical arguments apply to all other principal cases with $k>1$ \footnote{In much more recent work a different approach to the non=principal case was studied based on M\"obius inversion \cite{ML}}.
 Here all angles $\theta_n =0$, so one needs to consider the series \beq B_N (t) = \sum_{n=1}^N \cos (t \log p_n ) \eeq which now strongly depends on $t$.
 On the one hand, whereas the case of principal Dirichlet $L$-functions is complicated by the existence of the pole, and, as we will see, one consequently needs to truncate the Euler product to make sense of it, on the other hand $B_N$ can be estimated using the prime number theorem since it does not involve sums over non-trivial characters $\chi$, and this aids the analysis.
 This is in contrast to the non-principal case, where, however well-motivated, we had to conjecture the random walk behavior alluded to above, so in this respect the principal case is potentially simpler.
 To this end, a theorem of Kac (Theorem \ref{Kac} below) nearly does the job: $B_N (t) = O(\sqrt{N})$ in the limit $t \to \infty$, which is also a consequence of the multiplicative independence of the primes.
 This suggests that one can also make sense of the Euler product formula in the limit $t \to \infty$.
 However this is not enough for our main purpose, which is to have a similar result for finite $t$ which we will develop.

 This article is mainly based on our previous work \cite{EPF1,EPF2} but provides a more detailed analysis and extends it in several ways.
 It was suggested in \cite{EPF1} that one should truncate the series at an $N$ that depends on $t$.
 First, in the next section we explain how a simple group structure underlies a finite Euler product which relates it to a generalized Dirichlet series which is a subseries of the Riemann zeta function.
 Subsequently we estimate the error under truncation, which shows explicitly how this error is related to the pole at $s=1$, as expected.
 The remainder of the paper, sections IV-VI, presents various applications of these ideas.
 We use them to study the argument of the zeta function.
 We present an algorithm to calculate very high zeros, far beyond what is currently known.
 We also study the statistical fluctuations of individual zeros, in other words, a 1-point correlation function.